Swimming at College

 The US College sports system really is a remarkable opportunity for competitive swimmers to combine a first class university education, while training and competing in some of the world’s best sports facilities.
 In addition, student-athletes that perform at an elite level and maintain strong academic grades can receive substantial or even full scholarship funding during their time in the States.

 That being said, you do not have to be a national champion or qualifying for Olympic trials in order to be considered for an American College swim team.
-While there is undoubtedly a strong interest from US coaches in top international athletes, there’s also hundreds of Colleges that will look for strong, regional/club level swimmers, too.
+While there is undoubtedly a strong interest from US coaches in top international athletes, there’s also hundreds of Colleges that will look for strong, regional/national level swimmers, too.

 If you are curious to see how scholarship funding differs between sports, or how a scholarship package is actually put together, you can read more on our page about scholarships at college.